sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 ***Note:*** At present, Shairport Sync expects the `nqptp` repository folder to be in the same directory as the `shairport-sync` repository folder, as it will look for a header file at `../nqptp/nqptp-shm-structures.h`.

 The `nqptp` service monitors PTP clocks.
 It provides a POSIX Shared Memory Interface (SMI)  at `/nqptp`.
 A shared pthread mutex is contained within the interface, and to use it you need write access.
-This is available to the `root` user and also to members of the unix group `nqptp`, which is created by the `nqptp` installer.

-You should include the relevant users in the `nqptp` group -- including the `shairport-sync` user if you are using the standard Shairport Sync installer.

 Next, download Shairport Sync, configure it, compile and install it:
 ```